- Wire your Smartbox

 - Use the built-in tracking functionality

-- Help for setUp the items in device database
+- Help for setting up the items in device database

-Smartbox Mini, based on the Telit Chipset HE910 is a ready to use solution for connecting Modbus devices to the Cumulocity.
+Smartbox, based on the Telit Chipset HE910 is a ready to use solution for connecting Modbus devices to the Cumulocity Fieldbus Cloud.
 It provides a Master Slave Communication on RS485 for connecting up to 10 devices.
-Easy configure the configuration of building automation fielddevices like pumps, chillers, E-meters, Airhandling units in cloud - the Smartbox Mini will take care of it! by automatically picking up the coils and registers and sending alarms, measurements and status information.
+Easy configure the SetUp of building automation fielddevices like pumps, e-meters, Airhandling units in the Cumulocity Fieldbus cloud.
+Using the MQTT protocol the terminal comes up with a low traffic solution for decentralized applications.

 For further information:

-- please refer to the datasheet provided by PSsystec or download here
+- For further information: please refer to the datasheet provided by PSsystec https://www.pssystec.de/downloads/

-- The full product overview pls download it here
+- The full product overview pls download it https://www.pssystec.de/downloads/

 By default the terminal supports cloud fieldbus from Cumulocity.
 To use it you should: